Trade directory · Thornton metro · Colorado

 Inspection Schedule

-Rough-in inspection before covering ductwork, final inspection after installation completion.
-Commercial projects may require additional inspections.
-Schedule inspections 24 hours in advance through Thornton Building Department.
+Rough-in inspection before concealing work, final inspection after installation completion.
+Schedule inspections 24 hours in advance through Thornton Building Division.
+Additional electrical inspection required for new electrical connections.

 §4